sjijon/estimate-emergence-from-data/README.md

 - `Processes` contains the functions used repeatedly in each application.

-- `SetParameters_EpiContext` contains the parametrizations for each application of the model
+- `SetParameters_EpiContext` contains the parameterizations for each application of the model

 - `Fig1-2_Emergence` and `Fig3_Sensitivity Analyses` contain the codes to reproduce the results (`.jl`) and figures (`.R`) presented in the main text.
 See more details in the `Readme.md` files contained in each folder.